App-vNext/Polly/src/Polly.Core/README.md

 Various implementations of `ResilienceStrategy` use callbacks to provide or request information from user.
 The callbacks are generic and support any type of result.
 Most strategies will use the following types of callbacks:

 - **Predicates**: These return `true` or `false` values based on the input.
-The input can be the result of user delegate or some exception.
-For example, determine whether we should retry the user delegate for specific result.
+The input can be the result of an user-callback or some exception.
+For example, to determine whether we should retry the user-callback for a specific result.
-- **Events**: These are just events raised when something important happens.
-For example when timeout occurs.
+- **Events**: These are events raised when something important happens.
+For example when a timeout occurs.
 - **Generators**: These generate a value based on the input.
-For example, retry delay before the next retry attempt.
+For example, a retry delay before the next retry attempt.

 All callbacks are asynchronous and return `ValueTask`.
 They provide the following information to the user: